Foda-koeppl/firstStepsHtmlAndJavaScript/README.md

 # firstStepsInHtmlAndJavaScript
-This is my first projects
+This is my first project